Gatekeeper-of-Dreams/srlwiki/factions/neo-kirameku.md

 * The national symbol is the blue monarch butterfly, representing Kirameku's rebirth and the culture around spirits and the dead.
 * As a nation of mages and with the Grand Elder being the last living mage, Kirameku is well-known for their magic.
 * The national motto is "Honoring past tragedies to realize future miracles".

+# Trivia
+* Emi and Saph are both OCs I've had for years that have evolved over time.
+Both of their names come from gems.
+Emerald -> Emi; Sapphire -> Saph
+* Kirameku has three main flags that are displayed at the Northeastern border.
+The current and official flag has a black border and has a blue monarch butterfly on a teal field and when in sunlight, it sparkles with a design representing the fairy gems that grow naturally in Kirameku and offer protection to its users.
+The ancient flag is flown October through December to represent the legacy and tragedy of the old nation.
+It has a teal field, a white banner, and a gold design depicting the earth, representing their vow to keep the world peaceful, even with the differences between magic and non-magic.
+The real-world progress flag is flown June through August for Pride Month.
+* The original name of Kirameku was "Interdimensional Syndicate", sharing a name with my Tumblr page and the instagram page I've dedicated to my comics.
+The flag depicted a book on a table with the symbol for Anarchy over it.
+As the Coirbeachd storyline went on, I changed the region's name to The Arcanelands to reference the heavy presence of magic in the area in the lore.
+Finally it was changed to Kirameku and it's my intention to keep it as Kirameku.